-In addition, the University is running a trial on three courses, psychology, law and mental health nursing, where students receive a tablet that has been pre-loaded with their recommended textbooks, links to University resources, OERs, polling software and other educational apps.
+As part of the Aspire Study Scheme, on five courses (paramedics, mental health nursing, psychology, law and criminology) the University, working with JS Group, provides students with a tablet that has been pre-loaded with their recommended textbooks, links to University resources, OERs, polling software and other educational apps.

 As Val Yates, Director of Access and Inclusion, comments: